Chile Entry Requirements

 Prohibited Items

-- Illegal drugs and narcotics - severe penalties including lengthy prison sentences
+- Illegal drugs – severe penalties

 Restricted Items